biola/ws-syncinator/README.md

-Banner Syncinator
+WS Syncinator
 =================

-Banner Syncinator is a temporary tool to sync NetIDs from the legacy WS system into [trogdir-api](https://github.com/biola/trogdir-api).
+WS Syncinator is a temporary tool to sync NetIDs from the legacy WS system into [trogdir-api](https://github.com/biola/trogdir-api).
 Eventually, a new process will take over creating NetIDs, but until then this exists to keep WS and trogdir-api in sync.

 Requirements